NicolasStrohmDriverless/autonomous-system/README.md

 The `car_state_node` provides a `max_yaw_accel` parameter which limits the angular acceleration used when updating the vehicle pose.
 Adjust this parameter when launching the node to modify the vehicle's turning behaviour.
+Additionally the node now publishes the angle back to the starting position on the `/vehicle/angle_to_start` topic.

 To avoid conflicting commands, braking pressure is only applied when the desired speed is zero.
 When a path ends, the controller gradually reduces the